jannikhst/certbot-nginx-docker/README.md

 This project is all about simplifying the process of securing your web traffic with SSL encryption.
 It's designed to seamlessly integrate Nginx as a reverse proxy with Certbot for automated SSL certificate management, all wrapped up with Docker Compose.

+### Use Multiple Domains
+Checkout [Traefik](https://traefik.io/traefik/) if you want to run and connect multiple containers, domains, etc.

 ### Requirements
 - [Docker Compose](https://docs.docker.com/compose/install/) (comes built in with latest docker version)